Faces of working capital: the human impact of empowering small and midsize businesses

 When your suppliers have cash flow, customers benefit from their innovation and better pricing

-The smaller size of SME organisations also fosters innovation.
+The smaller size of SME organizations also fosters innovation.
 “Because of their size, SMEs are often much better at identifying and embracing new trends in the industry and, therefore, driving the innovation within their respective sectors.
 This allows SMEs to be pioneers in emerging technologies, paving the way for bigger and braver investments,” says Simon Blagden, non-executive chairman at Fujitsu UK & Ireland, in a post for Growth Business UK.

 Ocean Yuan, founder of Grape Solar, reshaped the already cutting-edge renewable energy sector by creating the first direct-to-consumer retail option for solar technology.
 His thinking was revolutionary.
 And yet, logical.
 If a “green” technology is not accessible to consumers, it will never be economically sustainable no matter what the environmental benefit.